michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 >>
 ```

 Almost five times slower, that's not so bad!
 We can, of course, speed that up by using fewer sines at the expense of accuracy, but we can never quite get as fast as the built in `erf`.
 Oh well.
 What about accuracy?
-Well, the built in functions are pretty good with respect to that, but we can run some quick checks, say, a standard deviation out to see how various levels of approximation work out:
+Well, the built in functions are pretty good with respect to that, adjusting their approximations depending on how close to $\pm 1$ you want to be, but we can run some quick checks, say, a standard deviation out to see how various levels of our approximation work out:

 ```matlab
 >> for i = 1:10, err(i) = baderf(1, i, 10) - erf(1), end